ghastlymirror/ghastlyastro/src/content/blog/longing-review.md

 ---
-title: The Longing Review, A Game About Being Alone in a Cave
+title: The Longing Review - A Game About Being Alone in a Cave
 image: /images/blog/the-longing-game-cover.jpg
 description: I´ve played this game last year, back at the height of the Pandemic Lockdown.
 So here´s one about a creature in a cave made by indie game Studio Seufz.
 date: 2022-03-28